Mahikari Exposed

 Resources

-These articles and web sites provide academic and personal discussions about Japanese New Religions, Sukyo Mahikari, and related topics.
-There are also books that we recommend, links to cult awareness sites, and a bunch of our favourite sceptical and humanist sites and podcasts.
+These articles and web sites provide academic discussions about Japanese New Religions, Sukyo Mahikari, and related topics.
+There are also books that we recommend, links to cult awareness sites, and a bunch of our favourite sceptical and humanist sites.

 About Mahikari